tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 "There are two kinds of people in this life: Those who walk into a room and say, 'Well, here I am!'
 And those who walk in and say, 'Ahh, there you are'."

 "No man would listen to you talk if he didn't know it was his turn next."

+If I can convince you of one thing in this book, let it be this: Strangers are not easy.

+When we confront a stranger we have to substitute an idea – a stereotype – for direct experience.
+And that stereotype is wrong all too often.

+We think we can easily see into the hearts of others based on the flimsiest of clues.

 # References
 - https://www.amazon.ca/How-Talk-Anyone-Success-Relationships/dp/B07232KF1C